ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Encryption prevents the leader from learning the actual result, as it only has its own aggregate share and cannot compute the helper's.

-The helper responds to the leader with HTTP status 200 OK and a body consisting of an `AggregateShareResp`:
+The helper responds to the leader with HTTP status code 200 OK and a body consisting of an `AggregateShareResp`:

 ~~~